canonical/jenkins-k8s-operator/docs/reference/external-access.md

 # External access
-The Jenkins charm requires access to the following domains to install Jenkins and its plugin:
+The Jenkins charm requires access to the following domains to install Jenkins and its plugins:

 * `jenkins-ci.org`
 * `updates.jenkins-ci.org`